m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 No programming is needed to create new types of object or to wire them into the game logic, but we get no static analysis to help catch errors.
-An interesting consequence is that an object can change its type at runtime — a classic example is an RPG character getting status effects added and removed dynamically.
+An interesting consequence is that an object can change its type at runtime — a classic example is an RPG character getting status effects added and removed dynamically as components.

 **My implementation**

 At this point I was still wrapping my head around what an ECS even is, and I started by more or less just copying what `specs` did.
-I had a top-level manager called `Space` that gave out entity IDs, kept track of alive entities with a `BitSet` from the `hibitset` crate, and stored all the component tables in an `AnyMap` (a container that stores `Any` pointers indexed by the type, essentially a `HashMap<TypeId, Box<Any>>`) from the `anymap` crate.
+I had a top-level manager called `Space` that gave out entity IDs, kept track of alive entities with a `BitSet` from the [hibitset] crate, and stored all the component tables in an `AnyMap` from the [anymap] crate.

 Tables were inside `RwLock`s to allow accessing many in parallel.
 They also had their own `BitSet`s to keep track of entities using them,